TMD20/PT-Muxer/README.md

 https://ptmuxer.gitbook.io/api-docs/

+Most if not all the features of the main branch should be implemented

 dgDemux Branch
-* Has some upcoming changes
-* Rewrite of code
+* Refactor of code
-* new --extractprogram arg to handle dgdemux
-* eac3to extractprogram works
-* dgdemux support almost done
+* Support for dgdemux
+* added logging
+* added failsafes for clearing program files
+* added native subimage processing

+Still to do
-    need to confirm tracks match with eac3to output
+* Confirm tracks match
-* splitplaylist mode still in progress
-* windows support still in progress
+* Test multiple sources
+* Probably revamp remuxer
+    - Thankfully most of the heavy work is done by the demux side